Skip to main content

 4. When are the trainings held?

-The training sessions are generally held in the evenings, however if the teams agree they can be held earlier in the day.
+The training sessions are generally held in the evenings, however training dates are set by the teams and can be scheduled any date and time that works for the teams.

 5. How many training sessions are there?